srobo/srcomp-puppet/README.md

 A `Vagrantfile` and top-level manifest are provided for local development using [Vagrant][vagrant].
 This creates an Ubuntu based VM with port 80 forwarded to port 8080 on the host machine.
-Visting <http://localhost:8080> on the host should show a compbox welcome page once the VM is provisioned.
+Visiting <http://localhost:8080> on the host should show a compbox welcome page once the VM is provisioned.

 Note: since deployment of the vagrant box is a supported scenario, the